google/kube-startup-cpu-boost/README.md

 feature introduced in Kubernetes 1.27.
 It allows to revert workload's CPU resource requests and limits back to their original values without the need to recreate the Pods.

 The increase of resources is achieved by Mutating Admission Webhook.
+By default, the webhook also removes CPU resource limits if present.
+The original resource values are set by operator after given period of time or when the POD condition is met.

 ## Installation